 Interfaces are the most basic abstractions in programming – there is nothing more primitive than a set of functions.
 Even if an interface is made from a few others (extending), it is still a basic structure that can’t be simplified.
 Interfaces should be prioritized as a starting point for every new class.

 A class should implement an interface as a whole.
-If there is no need or possibility of doing so, this indicates a fault in its definition – it demands too much functionality to be implemented.
+If there is no need or a possibility of doing so, this indicates a fault in its definition – it demands too much functionality to be implemented.
 The solution for this is to split the interface into at least two more focused ones (keeping the previous principle in mind).
 If a need to implement multiple interfaces at once ever arises, there is no problem, since you can do so with as many interfaces as you want.
 Only remember that they should be independent of each other and none of them should require another to be implemented simultaneously.

 Every functionality will expand.
 That’s an inevitable part of development.
 You need to make sure that the one already existing will still work after making changes to the code.
 This narrows down to the following two conclusions: